Carole Spiers

-Carole Spiers is a British entrepreneur, public speaker and author best known for her work in the field of stress management, counselling and employee wellbeing.
+Carole Anita Spiers MBE is a British entrepreneur, public speaker and author best known for her work in the field of stress management, counselling and employee wellbeing.

+King's Birthday Honours

+Spiers was appointed Member of the Order of the British Empire (MBE) by the King in the 2025 Birthday Honours list for her contribution to stress management and mental health.

 Career

 Spiers is the founder and CEO of the Carole Spiers Group, an international Stress Management Employee Counselling consultancy working mainly in the contrasting cultures of UK and the Middle East.
-She is a RELATE trained counsellor and post-trauma debriefer in addition to acting as an Expert Witness before the UK courts.
+She is a RELATE trained counsellor and post-trauma debriefer, and a former Expert Witness before the UK courts.

 Spiers is Chair of The International Stress Management Association (UK), a registered charity and the lead professional body for workplace and personal Stress Management, Wellbeing and Performance.
-On their behalf, in 1999, she launched National Stress Awareness Day.
+On their behalf, in 1999, she launched National Stress Awareness Day, which 20 years later, evolved into International Stress Awareness Week.
 She was also a member of the committee for the UK Government initiative 'Securing the Health of the Nation'.

 Being an international motivational speaker Spiers delivers keynote addresses to conferences and seminars.
-From 2006–2008, she was the President of the London Chapter of the Professional Speaking Association.
+From 2006–2008, she was the President of the London Chapter of the Professional Speaking Association, and is currently a Fellow of the Association.

 In 2014, she was appointed Communications Partner for Mosaic, a charity founded by HRH Prince of Wales in 2007, who through its mentoring programmes, inspire young people from deprived communities, worldwide, to realise their talents and potential.

 Spiers supports the UK Government Older Worker's Campaign whose remit is to provide help and support for older people who want to get back in, or stay in, work and employers who could benefit by employing older people.